Power take-off: History

 International Harvester Company (IHC) was first to market with a PTO on a production tractor, with its model 8-16, introduced in 1918.
 Edward A. Johnston, an IHC engineer, had been impressed by a homemade PTO that he saw in France about a decade before, improvised by a French farmer and mechanic surnamed Gougis.
 He and his IHC colleagues incorporated the idea into the 8-16, and designed a family of implements to take advantage of the feature.
 IHC was not alone in the market for long, as within a year PTOs were appearing on other production tractors, such as some Case models.
 In 1920, IHC offered the PTO option on their 15-30 tractor, and it was the first PTO-equipped tractor to be submitted for a Nebraska tractor test.
 The PTO was a competitive advantage for IHC in the 1920s, and other companies eventually caught up with PTO implementation.

 Inside the transmission, the exact point along the gear train where the power is taken off determines whether the PTO can be run independently of vehicle travel (ground speed).
 Early PTOs were often taken off the main output shaft, meaning that the vehicle had to be "in gear" in order to run the PTO.
 Later this was improved by so-called live PTO (LPTO) designs, which allow control of the PTO rotation independently of the tractor motion.
 This is an advantage when the load driven by the PTO requires the tractor motion to slow or stop running to allow the PTO driven equipment to catch up.
 It also allows operations where the tractor remains parked, such as silo-filling or unloading a manure spreader to a pile or lagoon rather than across a field.
 In 1945, Cockshutt Farm Equipment Ltd of Brantford, Ontario, Canada, introduced the Cockshutt Model 30 tractor with LPTO.
-Most PTOs built today are live.
-In modern tractors, LPTO is often controlled by push-button or selector switch.
+Live PTOs eventually became a widespread norm for new equipment; in modern tractors, LPTO is often controlled by push-button or selector switch.
 This increases safety of operators who need to get close to the PTO shaft.